 Father of a man who took his own life 48 hours after nurses discharged him says system is 'not fit for purpose'

-- Video report by ITV News Reporter Sangeeta Kandola
+- Video report by ITV News Correspondent Daniel Hewitt

 The father of a 35-year-old man who took his own life less than 48 hours after nurses discharged him from hospital has told ITV News that the "system itself or people operating it are not fit for purpose."